 John Desnoyers-Stewart is an interdisciplinary artist-researcher pursuing his PhD in Interactive Arts and Technology at Simon Fraser University in Vancouver, BC, Canada.
 He is a professional engineer with a Master of Fine Arts in Interdisciplinary Studies who seeks opportunities to bring knowledge from diverse disciplines together to promote creativity and innovation.
 He is also a consultant with a broad array of expertise including graphic and product design and has developed mixed reality instruments and tools for music and training applications.

 His current focus is developing immersive installations to encourage new perspectives on immersive technology and to better understand its true potential and study its effects.
-He has exhibited his multi-user mixed reality installations, Transcending Perception, Body RemiXer, and JeL at art galleries and festivals throughout the Greater Vancouver Area and in Regina, Canada.
+He has exhibited his multi-user mixed reality installations, Star-Stuff, Eve 3.0, Body RemiXer, and many more at art galleries and festivals in Vancouver, Canada and around the world.
 Through these installations he hopes to encourage social connection and collaborative creativity, exploring positive social applications of virtual reality and better understanding the experience of embodying abstract bodies.

 BASc in Industrial Systems Engineering (Co-Op), University of Regina, 2011